Frequently asked questions

 - Pipelines crash with “Too many open files”.

-- Python imports fail
+- Python imports or simple scripts fail

 I have found a problem or have a suggestion